-All students entering East Central Community College for the first time must participate in the registration program.
-The summer registration program is designed to acquaint the student with the academic process and the campus.
+All students entering East Central Community College for the first time must participate in the orientation program.
+The orientation program is designed to acquaint the student with the academic process and the campus.
 Students have the opportunity to advance register for classes, take required placement tests, and learn of the wide variety of available academic, social, and personal opportunities.